Some women have recurring bouts of cystitis, sometimes defined as two proven infections within six months, or three infections in a year.

 What can I do to help prevent cystitis?

 Unfortunately there is no evidence that any lifestyle changes really help to prevent cystitis.
-Traditionally, doctors have advised drinking plenty of fluids to 'flush out' the germs, and drinking cranberry juice.
+Traditionally, doctors have advised drinking plenty of fluids to 'flush out' the germs (bacteria), and drinking cranberry juice.
 However, there is no evidence this makes any difference.
+Researchers are also studying the effects of probiotics on preventing cystitis but currently there isn't enough evidence to know if they are of any use either.
 Other changes, such as the way you clean yourself and which underwear you wear, have also not been found to make any difference.
 If recurring cystitis is a problem, you may need to discuss one of the options below with your doctor.

 What are the treatment options for recurring cystitis?